sofiawallq/vintage-corner/README.md

 ![printscreen contact form](static/images/printscreens/contact_form.jpg)

 The contact form is responsive and user friendly on all screen sizes and devices.
 Error handling works as it should on both small and large screens.
-You get to practice some swedish while viewing the images as well :)
+You get to practice some swedish while viewing the image as well :)

 ![printscreen mobile contact form](static/images/printscreens/mobile_contact_form.jpg) ![printscreen field input error contact form](static/images/printscreens/mobile_contact_form_error_input.jpg)